Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 I will often add nutritional yeast or collagen to my smoothies for a nutrient boost!

-And if you can’t get the energy to make your own, I relied heavily on the Daily Harvest smoothies to get extra fruits and veggies in.
+And if you can’t get the energy to make your own, that’s okay too!
+I relied heavily on the Daily Harvest smoothies to get extra fruits and veggies in, all of which is great for a helpful pregnancy smoothie.

-Many times you may not have the urge to eat solid foods during some parts of pregnancy, and this is when prenatal smoothies can come in handy.
+You may not have the urge to eat solid foods during some parts of pregnancy, which is when prenatal smoothies can especially come in handy.

 Scroll down to the FAQ section to see what ingredients you should be avoiding during pregnancy.

-We commonly think of breastfeeding hunger as a constant source of hunger, but that can also be described as pregnancy hunger, as we head into later trimesters and the baby’s needs increase.
+We commonly think of breastfeeding hunger as a constant source of low-key hunger, but pregnancy hunger can also be pretty incessant, especially as we head into later trimesters and the baby’s needs increase.

-When I’m making a pregnancy smoothie or looking for a recipe to follow, I want to make sure it will provide the nutrients I need, namely fiber, micronutrients and protein.
+When I’m making a pregnancy smoothie or looking for a recipe to follow, I want to ensure it will provide the essential nutrients I need, namely fiber, micronutrients and protein.

-There are several good smoothies for pregnancy that provide essential macro nutrients and micronutrients.
+There are several good smoothies for pregnancy that provide essential macronutrients and micronutrients, like protein, magnesium, B-Vitamins, Vitamin C, fiber and more.

 I’ll even add greek yogurt or protein powder to my Daily Harvest smoothies to keep me fuller longer, and because you need more protein during pregnancy.